 In addition to or instead of offering waiver programs, states may choose to include “personal care services” (help with ADLs/IADLs) within their regular Medicaid state health plan.
 The main difference between waivers and state plan personal care is that state plan personal care is considered an entitlement, whereas a waiver is not.
 When a Medicaid benefit is an entitlement, every applicant who qualifies gets the benefit.
 Waivers are not entitlements because they can have long waitlists and yearly caps on the number of waivers that will be offered to applicants each year.

 State plans that include personal care vary widely, just as waivers can.
 Many states offer state plan personal care services only for those who are aging in place in their own homes or a relative’s’ home.
 In some cases, residents of assisted living facilities and other residential settings may be explicitly prohibited from receiving funding under the program.
 However, some states do pay for care within assisted living facilities that are licensed by Medicaid.
-If you want to find out whether or not your state’s Medicaid plan offers personal care as an entitlement, find your state's Medicaid contact information here.
-Alternatively, you may be able to contact your local Area Agency on Aging for more information
+If you want to find out whether your state’s Medicaid plan offers personal care as an entitlement, find your state’s Medicaid contact information here.
+Or you may be able to contact your local Area Agency on Aging for more information

 Aid and Attendance (A&A)